wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 ###### Local base images

-From here may I suggest you add some local base files from which to build, by starting your Dockerfiles with `FROM local-alpine` or `FROM local-jessie` you’ll be able to stem from images you buid directly on the rpi itself, thus ensuring not only it’s compatibility with ARM, but perhaps more importantly it’s security as well, because being built locally you have much more confidence in the installed packages than something built remotely
+From here may I suggest you add some local base files from which to build, by starting your Dockerfiles with `FROM local-alpine` or `FROM local-jessie` you’ll be able to stem from images you buid directly on the RaspberryPi itself, thus ensuring not only it’s compatibility with ARM, but perhaps more importantly it’s security as well, because being built locally you have much more confidence in the installed packages than something built remotely

 I have a script for that here: